averxbee/UEFortniteLocker/README.md

 ## Data Assets

-*Note: Some Data Assets include extra variables that go unused, if a variable is not mentioned here assume you can leave it blank*
+*Note: Some Data Assets include extra variables that go unused, if a variable is not mentioned here it is not used*

 AthenaCharacterItemDefinition (CID_000) - Stores Character Parts, Name, Description, ShortDescription (Cosmetic type), Rarity, GameplayTags, and FortHeroType

 FortHeroType (HID_000) - Stores Anim Override (changes pose used in the lcoker) and Item Images (only large is used)

-CustomCharacterPart (CP_000) - Stores Gender (used for idle animation if not set to a custom one) Character Part Type, Master Skel Mesh (used only by the body), and Skel Mesh
+CustomCharacterPart (CP_000) - Stores Gender (used for idle animation if not set to a custom one) Character Part Type, Master Skel Mesh (only needed in the body's Character Part), and Skel Mesh

 ## Data Tables